Personal Training

 The Kenaz Training Difference

 What truly sets us apart is our clinical approach.
-Because our team includes certified kinesiologists, we bring a deeper understanding of injury prevention, rehabilitation, and movement science to every training session.
+Because our team includes registered kinesiologists, we bring a deeper understanding of injury prevention, rehabilitation, and movement science to every training session.
 Whether you are a weekend warrior, a competitive athlete, or someone recovering from an injury, we design programs rooted in evidence-based practice and tailored to your unique situation.

 We also believe in transparency.
 Every new client receives a comprehensive assessment, clear goal-setting, and regular progress check-ins.
 You will always know where you stand and what the plan is moving forward.

-Bottom Line: The right personal trainer holds recognized credentials, conducts a thorough assessment before training you, customizes every program, and earns trust through measurable results — not sales tactics.
+Key Point: The right personal trainer holds recognized credentials, conducts a thorough assessment before training you, customizes every program, and earns trust through measurable results — not sales tactics.

 Choosing the right personal trainer is a decision that affects your health, safety, and long-term results.
 Take the time to evaluate your options carefully, ask the hard questions, and invest in a professional who earns your trust through expertise and outcomes.